 8. Optimize Frequency & Timing

-The frequency you send emails can not only be directly correlated to open rate.
+The frequency you send emails can not only be directly correlated to the open rate.
 You can connect it to conversions and revenue increases.
 Track these correlations to optimize your B2C email marketing results.

 You may think that more is better.
 The more emails you send, the more revenues you generate.
 That’s what you want, right?
 To an extent.
 But growing and retaining repeat customers will have a greater impact on revenues than a short-term boost in sales.